347956/MahjonTiles/README.md

 - Red 5

 ## Config
 Mahjong Tiles can be enabled/disabled in the config.
-The spawn rate can also be adjusted in the config.
+The spawn rate of the tiles can also be adjusted in the config.

 ## Feedback